 The Office of Student Standards (217-581-3827) are most often the department on campus that handle University procedures and sanctions for sexual assault and interpersonal violence when those involved are students.
-Student Standards staff are trained is assisting students through the process of reporting and a hearing if such occurs.
-Decisions are based on the "preponderance of evidence" which means that the information available points to that it more likely than not occurred.
+Student Standards staff are trained in assisting students through the process of reporting and a hearing if such occurs.
+Decisions are based on the "preponderance of evidence" which means that the information available points to that it, more likely than not, occurred.

 University Disciplinary Procedures in Cases of

 - The University provides a prompt, fair, and impartial investigation and resolution.

 - The accuser and the accused may have others present during any University disciplinary proceeding, and they may be accompanied by an advisor of their choice at meetings related to the proceeding as well as at the proceeding.

 - The University will provide written documentation to both the accuser and the accused regarding:

 - The outcome of the University disciplinary proceeding